Shelbyrp/Portfolio-Project/README.md

 # CSS Process

-Overall the styling apply allow for a reponsive web application to showcase skills and experience.
+Overall the styling applied allows for a reponsive web application to showcase skills and experience.

 Header